ad9cr/trailer-design/readme.md

 1. Function "off grid" as a communication center for a period of at least 24 hours
 1. Provide storage for radio related gear
-1. Provide comfortable environment in which to conduct radio operations
+1. Provide comfortable environment in which to conduct radio operations.
+2 people should be able to work very comfortably with up 4 people able to work less comfortably.
 1. When practical, avoid exterior characteristics that could advertise the presence of expensive equipment

 ## Exclusions/Constraints